Co-Integrate Mathematics Seminar: December 7th

-Corey Drake is a Professor and Director of the Teacher Preparation at Michigan State University.
-She received her PhD in Human Development and Social Policy from Northwestern University.
-Her research interests include teacher learning from and about curriculum materials, as well as the roles of policy, curriculum, and teacher preparation in supporting teachers’ capacity to teacher diverse groups of students.
-Her work has been funded by the National Science Foundation and the Spencer Foundation and published in venues including Educational Researcher, Journal of Teacher Education, and Journal of Mathematics Teacher Education.
+Corey Drake: Corey Drake is a Professor of Teacher Education and Mathematics Education at Michigan State University.
+For nine years, she was also the Director of Teacher Preparation at Michigan State.
+She received her PhD in Human Development and Social Policy from Northwestern University in 2000.
+Her research and teaching interests center on the roles of curriculum and teacher preparation in supporting teachers’ capacity to teach elementary mathematics to diverse groups of students in transformative and justice-oriented ways.
+Her work has been published in Educational Researcher, Journal of Mathematics Teacher Education, Journal of Teacher Education, and Teaching Children Mathematics, among other venues.